 The Duchess joined a round-table discussion with nurses from different countries at various stages in their careers, The Duchess was able to hear first-hand about the positive impact the NursingNow2020 campaign could have on the profession.

 Speaking at the launch of the campaign, Duchess Catherine remarked,

 ”This campaign means a lot to me personally.
 My great-grandmother and grandmother were both volunteer nurses.
 They would have learned first-hand from working with the Voluntary Aid Detachment and the Red Cross about the care and compassion that sometimes only nurses can provide.
 I would like to congratulate and thanks all nurses everywhere on what you achieve on a daily basis.
 The difference you make should not go unrecognized”.

 Here is the video of Launch and Duchess speech at the event.

 For today’s engagements, Duchess chose a very stylish maternity look.

-Kate wore a gorgeous new blue collarless coat with white piping from her favourite designer Jenny Packham.
+She wore a gorgeous new blue collarless coat with white piping from her favourite designer Jenny Packham.

-Kate was carrying her Stuart Weitzman Muse clutch.
+She was carrying her Stuart Weitzman Muse clutch.

 G Collins & Sons tanzanite pendant and earrings finished today’s look.